anow47/Speed-limits/README.md

 # Speed-limits
-A function indicates the allowed speed
+A function indicates the allowed speed with JavaScript